 - There are toilets at the top of the Acropolis rock but nowhere to buy drinks or refreshments, so you should at least take some water with you.
 In the hotter months it will be baking up here with only a few places for shade.

-- In winter (Nov-March) the site opens 8.30-3pm and in summer 8am-7pm.
-We were there in late February when it was not too crowded but in summer I imagine that the crowds are huge, so you may want to visit early or later in the day when the tour groups have gone home.
+- In winter (Nov-March) the site opens 8.30-3pm and in summer 8am-8pm.
+We were there in early spring when it was not too crowded but in summer I imagine that the crowds are huge, so you may want to visit early or later in the day when the tour groups have gone home.

 After the Acropolis, our next stop was the Acropolis Museum, a world-class setting for the treasures of the Acropolis hill that rises above it.
 Most of the statues and friezes on the Parthenon have been brought here to preserve them, being replaced by modern copies on the temple itself.